chriskrycho/v5.chriskrycho.com/site/notes/2026/09/Subvert.fm.md

 ---

 <abbr title="postscript">P.S.</abbr> Digging up [that Winning Slowly episode][ws] led me to [this old Ben Thompson][stratechery] post: what a jarring contrast that is to read compared to Ben’s turn in the past half decade to insistently *defend* Big Tech’s “economically rational” business choices no matter how they hurt the indies.

+**Edit:** This is slightly unfair to Ben, who has continued to articulate the value of niches in the intervening timespan.
+But only slightly, because he has spent so much of his time articulating (and often justifying) big business choices.
+It’s not, as far as I can tell, that he doesn’t believe what he wrote about Keating over a decade ago, so much as that his emphasis has shifted significantly.
+But shifts in emphasis matter!

 [stratechery]: https://stratechery.com/2015/niches-problem-subscription-services/